 What influences Under-performance?

-- Negative consequences are influencers under-performance.
+- Adverse consequences are influencers of underperformance.

 In a meeting, I asked the managers: